 Partner FAQs

-Ganbina is unique in Australia in that it engages with Aboriginal and Torres Strait Islander children and youth throughout their crucial development years, from primary school through to secondary school, to tertiary or jobs training and into sustainable employment and career paths.
+Ganbina is unique in Australia in that it engages with Aboriginal and Torres Strait Islander children and young people throughout their crucial development years, from primary school through to secondary school, to tertiary or jobs training and into sustainable employment and career paths.

-This holistic approach ensures that our children and youth receive consistent and long-term support from the age of 5-25-years-old.
-Our support ends at 25-years-old because this marks the end of adolescence and the completing of the education, employment and training life cycle each Australian child goes through.
+This holistic approach ensures that our children and youth receive consistent and long-term support from the age of 5-25 years old.
+Our support ends at 25 years old because this marks the end of adolescence and the completion of the education, employment and training life cycle each Australian child goes through.

-Most importantly, Ganbina has one single purpose in mind – to help our children and youth realise their full potential – and we never waiver from that purpose.
+Most importantly, Ganbina has one single purpose in mind – to help our children and young people realise their full potential – and we never waiver from that purpose.
 Everything we do, from our strategic planning, to our program development, to our day-to-day activities, is aligned to that purpose.

 High-quality and regular evaluation has allowed us to understand what is and is not working in our program.
 If need be, we have refined and adjusted our program over more than 25 years to reach the point where we now have the most successful Aboriginal and Torres Strait Islander school-to-work-transition program in the country.